DNA webcasts (GSV members login for access)

 Live Presentations on Zoom

-Over the coming months we will also present a series of live presentations on ZOOM covering a range of topics on genetic genealogy.
-These will be from beginner to more advanced topics, about 30-minute presentations followed by time for online questions and discussion.
+During the year we present a series of live presentations on ZOOM covering a range of topics on genetic genealogy.
+These will be from beginner to more intermediate topics.
+The 90-minute sessions allow for for online questions and discussion.
 We hope this will make GSV’s presentations more available to members unable to travel and to regional members.

 Using DNA for family history